The Windsor Hotel 1905

 History

-The Edgewater got its start during the Great Klondike Gold Rush in the late 1890’s as the Windsor Hotel, servicing the stampeders heading down the Yukon River to the gold fields of the Klondike in Dawson City.
+The Edgewater began its life during the Great Klondike Gold Rush in the late 1890s as the Windsor Hotel, servicing the stampeders heading down the Yukon River to the gold fields of Dawson City.

-Located across from both the paddle wheeler docks on the Yukon River and the White Pass and Yukon Route Train Station, the Windsor Hotel enjoyed a bustling business in the heart of the transportation district.
+Located across from both the paddle wheeler docks on the Yukon River and the White Pass and Yukon Route Train Station, the Windsor enjoyed a bustling business at the heart of Whitehorse’s transportation hub.

-In 1905, a devastating fire leveled much of the Downtown core, including the Windsor Hotel and White Pass Depot.
+In 1905, a devastating fire levelled much of the downtown core, including the Windsor Hotel and White Pass Depot.
 Famed poet and Bard of the Yukon, Robert Service, helped in the firefighting efforts, managing to save the CIBC Bank building where he worked.

-After a spirited community rebuilding effort, the Windsor was reborn as the White Pass Hotel and served Whitehorse throughout the war years, the building of the Alaska Highway in 1942 and the end of the steamboat era in the mid-fifties.
+The White Pass Hotel went on to serve the community through the war years, the construction of the Alaska Highway in 1942, and the end of the steamboat era in the mid-fifties.

-After another fire on Christmas Day 1961, the White Pass became the Edgewater Hotel, which it has remained until this day.
+After another fire on Christmas Day in 1961, the White Pass was rebuilt and renamed the Edgewater Hotel, its name to this day.

-From gold seekers, train passengers and river boat captains to miners, mushers and Mounties, the Edgewater Hotel continues to welcome guests to the same historic location, specializing in warm Yukon hospitality and colorful stories.
+From gold seekers, train passengers, and riverboat captains to miners, mushers, and Mounties, the Edgewater Hotel continues to welcome guests to this same historic location, specializing in warm Yukon hospitality and colourful stories.

 Today, the Edgewater Hotel is proudly owned and operated by Northern Vision Development LP, combining the legacy of the past with modern comfort and superior service.